SINTEF-AppliedCompSci/MRST/readMes/chemModel_computeActivities.md

 [state] = chem.computeActivities(state)
 ~~~~

-Add the field "activities" to state.
+adds the field "activities" to state.
 Activity values can be retrieved using
 chem.getProps with 'a' prepended to the speices name.

 ## OUTPUT